Building and Construction Industry Security of Payment Act

 The SOPA deals with, inter alia:

-(b) Payment claims and responses (Part III);
+(b) Payment claims and responses (Part 3);

 (e) Other general provisions relating to adjudication.